MicrosoftDocs/azure-docs/articles/cosmos-db/sql/tutorial-sql-api-dotnet-bulk-import.md

 >
 > [!VIDEO https://aka.ms/docs.learn-live-dotnet-bulk]

-In this article, you'll read data from a sample data source and import it into an Azure Cosmos container.
+In this article, you'll read data from a sample data source and import it into an Azure Cosmos DB container.
 This tutorial uses [Version 3.0+](https://www.nuget.org/packages/Microsoft.Azure.Cosmos) of the Azure Cosmos DB .NET SDK, which can be targeted to .NET Framework or .NET Core.

 This tutorial covers:

 > [!div class="checklist"]
-> * Creating an Azure Cosmos account
+> * Creating an Azure Cosmos DB account
 > * Configuring your project
-> * Connecting to an Azure Cosmos account with bulk support enabled
+> * Connecting to an Azure Cosmos DB account with bulk support enabled
 > * Perform a data import through concurrent create operations

 ## Prerequisites